Ray-Shu/contrastive-abstraction-rl/README.md

 1. The `best_models` folder has the trained models for the four distributions and the beta network.
 2. The `notebooks` folder holds the prototypes and testing for everything that was written.

-This [pdf](https://github.com/user-attachments/files/21882859/Reproducing_the__Contrastive_Abstraction_for_Reinforcement_Learning__Paper.pdf) contains in-depth information and mathematical formulas behind this project.
+This downloadable [pdf](https://github.com/user-attachments/files/21882859/Reproducing_the__Contrastive_Abstraction_for_Reinforcement_Learning__Paper.pdf) contains in-depth information and mathematical formulas behind this project.